howard-hsien/hospital-scheduling-system/readme.md

 ## instructions
 - place csv file in data/
 - run: python3 main.py
-- outputfile will be in output/
+- git outputfile will be in output/

+## note
+Please see `parseCSV` `createWDList` `createCSVoutput` in main function.
+You may change the parameter as you need.